Custom Dynamic Secrets

 FieldDescriptionExample

-expected_access_idThe initial access ID used for the Akeyless Gateway (not the user credentials)."p-1234"
+expected_access_idInitial access ID used for the Akeyless Gateway (not the end-user credentials)."p-1234"

-expected_item_name(Optional) The item name of the custom dynamic secret.
-This can be helpful if a single Akeyless Gateway runs multiple custom dynamic secrets, and the custom dynamic secret implementation should only respond to one of them."/custom-producer-foo"
+expected_item_name(Optional) Item name of the custom dynamic secret.
+Use this when a single Akeyless Gateway runs multiple custom dynamic secrets and the implementation should only respond to one of them."/custom-producer-foo"

-This ID is sent to the POST /sync/revoke endpoint, which should also be configured to handle dry-run mode correctly.
+That predefined ID is sent to the POST /sync/revoke endpoint, which must also support dry-run behavior.

-Create a Custom Dynamic Secret from the CLI
+Create a custom dynamic secret with the CLI

-Once you have a custom dynamic implementation that follows these specifications, create a new custom dynamic secret from the Akeyless CLI.
+After you have a custom dynamic secret implementation that follows these specifications, create a custom dynamic secret from the Akeyless CLI.

 Where: